— Topics —

 (3) Depending on the subject of the observational study, mixed results can occur in the relationship between meal frequency and body weight.

-If a thin or a person with a medium build eats three well-balanced meals and snacks on doughnuts or cookies between meals, this will not be a reason for an increase in base weight.
+If a thin or a person with a medium build eats three well-balanced meals and snacks on doughnuts or cookies between meals, this will not be a reason for an increase in set-point for body weight.

 In contrast, a larger or obese person may eat four or five times a day as a result of being too hungry.
 Assuming that as a person’s body increases in size, the stomach and intestines also increase in size and their digestion gets stronger, therefore, we can say that they will feel hungry faster even if they eat the same food as others.